yast/yast.github.io/_posts/2020-11-24-digest-of-yast-development-sprint-113.md

 ---

 Time flies and it has been already two weeks since our previous development report.
-On these special days, we keep being the YaST + Cockpit Team and we have news in both fronts.
+On these special days, we keep being the YaST + Cockpit Team and we have news on both fronts.
 So let's do a quick recap.

 ### Cockpit Modules